 Güllüoğlu, who says “My greatest wish is to see my books in the hands of other readers”, claims that she is Urfa’s first women writer.

-Güllüoğlu, a graduate of teacher training school, stating that initially she wanted to have 200 copies printed for distribution solely within her circle of acquaintances, says "But I had a thousand copies printed at the recommendation of the publishers.
-The book sold out quickly following its first print run."
+Güllüoğlu, a graduate of teacher training school, stating that initially she wanted to have 200 copies printed for distribution solely within her circle of acquaintances, says, “But I had a thousand copies printed at the recommendation of the publishers.
+The book sold out quickly following its first print run.”
 Güllüoğlu, saying that following publication of the book, which tells of the difficulties faced by three young girls at high school when they fall foul of local customs because of the men they fall in love with, certain people in her immediate circle expressed their dissatisfaction but that at the same time she received congratulatory telephone calls from various parts of Turkey, points out how difficult it is to write a book based on customary practices in a city like Urfa where customs and traditions run very deep.
-The writer who, two years after her first book appeared, published her second novel entitled Seni Yüreğimde Götürdüm (I carried you in my heart), is working on a new book entitled Törenin Soldurduğu Çiçekler (The flowers that customary practice has caused to wilt).
-Güllüoğlu says the novels three heroes are still alive.
+The writer who, two years after her first book appeared, published her second novel entitled Seni Yüreğimde Götürdüm (I Carried You in My Heart), is working on a new book entitled Törenin Soldurduğu Çiçekler (The Flowers Customary Practice has Caused to Wilt).
+Güllüoğlu says the novel’s three heroes are still alive.

 A number of binding traditions

 These are some of the difficulties that traditions create for women and young girls in the region:

 In a common form of marriage in the region known as berdel (a reciprocal exchange of girls), if one of the parties cannot get on with their spouse and leaves them, the woman in the other marriage has to return to her father’s house (even if she gets on very well with her husband).